iangoodwin173/Professional-Portfolio/README.md

 # module-2-challenge
-This repository contains code for the second module challenge for Coding Bootcamp
+This repository contains code for the second module challenge for Coding Bootcamp.

+The code corresponds to a "Professional" portfolio.

+The deployed application can be found here: